SILVER LAKE EXPERIENCE 2017 PRESENTERS’ BIOGRAPHIES

 In addition to his work on "A Tinker’s Tale"©, Earle is the composer of numerous songs and has become a well-known and sought-after arranger, working most recently with regional big bands and professional singers.

-REV. DR. BARBARA THERESA
+REV. DR. BARBARA THERESE

 Sandra has had many years painting experience in both watercolor and oils, loving them both.
 She has taught watercolor classes at the Art Store in Rochester, the Village Hall and BF Bungalow in Wyoming N. Y. and at her art studio in Perry, NY.
 She is a member of the Niagara Frontier Watercolor Society and has participated in many of their shows and attended numerous workshops featuring nationally known artists.
 She also has shown at the Corn Hill and Clothesline Art Festivals in Rochester.
 "I love everything about painting and find great satisfaction in introducing or reintroducing this to others!" says Sandra.